Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

              alluxio master
 ```

-Set the master rpc addresses for all the workers so that they can ping all the Alluxio masters
-to find out the leader master.
+Set the master rpc addresses for all the workers so that they can query the master nodes find out the leader master.

 ```bash
 $ docker run -d --net=host \